 They also work with Walter Skinner (played by Mitch Pileggi), John Doggett (Robert Patrick) and Monica Reyes (Annabeth Gish).

 The main antagonists throughout the show are the Cigarette Smoking Man, portrayed by William B. Davis and his high powered friends, and his son Alex Krycek (Nicholas Lea).

 How many seasons of The X-Files are there?

 The X-Files first ran for nine series and between 1993 and 2002.

-A shorter tenth season aired in 2016 and following the enormous success of that, the show returned with its eleventh series in 2018.
+A shorter tenth season aired in 2016 and following the enormous success of that, the show returned with its eleventh, and seemingly final, series in 2018.